Belmont Stakes Betting

 It’s time for you to be part of the action.

-Straight bets remain the most popular way to gain traction for most horse players and the 2017 Belmont Stakes will be no exception.
+Straight bets remain the most popular way to gain traction for most horse players and this year's Belmont Stakes will be no exception.
 This type of wager is on a single horse and a single outcome.
 Part of the fun with a race as big as the Belmont Stakes is that there is a wide range of exotic bets as well.
 These are explained below in brief.

 Win – Horse must finish 1st